Sandfly

 In the various sorts of sandfly only the female is responsible for biting and sucking the blood of mammals, reptiles and birds; the protein in the blood is necessary for the production of eggs, making the sandfly an anautogenous reproducer.

 Some sandfly genera of the subfamily Phlebotominae are the primary vectors of leishmaniasis and pappataci fever; both diseases are confusingly referred to as sandfly fever.
 In Asia, Africa, and Europe, leishmaniasis is spread by sand flies of the genus Phlebotomus; in the Americas, the disease is spread by sandflies of the genus Lutzomyia.
 Belize and Honduras are notorious in the Caribbean for their sandfly populations and travel pages frequently warn tourists to bring bug spray containing high concentrations of DEET.

 Viruses

-Among the viruses that sandflies can carry is the Chandipura virus, which, as a cousin of rabies, is very deadly.
-There was an outbreak in India in 2010.
+Among the viruses that sandflies can carry is the Chandipura virus, which, as a cousin of rabies, is deadly.
+There was an outbreak in India in 2010, followed by an endemic outbreak recorded in Gujarat in 2024.

 Protozoa

 Leishmaniasis, a disease caused by several species of the genus Leishmania, is transmitted by various sandflies.

 Leishmania donovani causes spiking fevers, hepatosplenomegaly, and pancytopenia.
 It can be diagnosed through microscopic review by visualizing amastigotes in containing macrophages, and is treatable with sodium stibogluconate.